veeenu/eldenring-practice-tool/README.md

 Use at your own risk.
 Bans are unlikely, but in doubt, make backups of your savefiles and only use the tool offline.
 By using the tool, you agree that I will not be held liable for any bans or unintended side effects resulting from the usage of the tool.

+## My game crashes / the tool doesn't start

+- Always start with a clean zip of the latest release.
+- When in doubt, wait for the main menu of the game to appear before launching the tool
+- Antivirus software and old Windows versions will interact poorly with the tool, as it employs some techniques that are usually typical of malware.
+Don't worry, the tool is safe!
+The source code is fully available and auditable in this repository.
+- If all else fails, [submit an issue](#i-found-an-issue-what-do-i-do).

 ## I want to talk to you!